huy310304/NEP4-Training/J14 Training/README.md

 ![Default Setup](./images/default_setup.png)

 ### **Default Loss:**
-Below is the force loss computed using the default setup, serving as a benchmark for further optimization.
+The force loss computed using the default setup serves as the benchmark for optimization.

 ![Default Loss](./images/default_loss.png)